 #3 Fill your tummies

-If there is one thing that Sandusky shines for, it’s the amount of local restaurants in such a small town.
+If there is one thing that Sandusky shines for, it’s the number of local restaurants in such a small town.
 Sandusky has no shortage of fantastic places to eat!

 How about a locally-sourced breakfast or brunch at Bates Farm Kitchen?
 Large portions of biscuits and gravy and farm-fresh omelets were on the seasonal menu.
 Chef Clint uses ingredients that you’ll be happy to let your kids indulge in!
 I know my children would enjoy the french toast with Ohio maple syrup.